The City of Ladies

 Christine de Pizan was a remarkable women, not only for her uniquely anti-misogynist books and poems but also for being the sole known defender of Joan d’Arc at the time of her trial.
 The burning of Joan D’Arc, for wearing men’s clothing, is but one of the more famous cases of “witch trails” that saw the execution of thousands of women across Europe for alleged deviations in sexuality, politics or attitudes.

-This film will loosely draw on the structure and content of de Pizan’s work but use this material “across time” to engage with the issues for young women in Paris today, a city divided over responses to terrorism and home to the inspiring Nuit Debout movement.
-The installation will semi-randomly compile fragments of a film was made in collaboration with young activists and feminists.
-Each time the film is screened these fragments will compile in different ways creating over 300,000 possible narratives inviting multiple readings of feminism.
+The film loosely draws on the structure and content of de Pizan’s work but uses this material “across time” to engage with issues for young women in Paris today, a city divided over responses to terrorism and home to the inspiring Nuit Debout movement.
+The project is compiled from semi-random fragments of a film was made in collaboration with young activists and feminists.
+Each time the film is screened the fragments compile in different ways creating over 300,000 possible narratives inviting multiple readings of feminism.

-The City of Ladies will also include several interviews with feminists including Hélène Cixous, Silvia Federici, Sam Bourcier, Fatima Ezzahra Benomar and Sharone Omankoy.
+The City of Ladies includes several interviews with feminists including Hélène Cixous, Silvia Federici, Sam Bourcier, Fatima Ezzahra Benomar and Sharone Omankoy.

 Zanny Begg is a recipient of the Australian Council Project Development Grant and the Terrence and Lynette Fern Residency at the Cite, Paris.